-Large apertures allow observers to pick out faint objects and fine detail on the Moon and planets, but regardless of aperture, the better the seeing, the more you can see.
-Since steady air is so important, large telescopes — even those in the 10-inch-plus category — are often limited to 250x or 300x on all but the very steadiest nights.
+Large apertures allow observers to pick out faint objects and fine detail on the Moon and planets, but regardless of aperture, the better the seeing, the better the view.
+Since steady air is so important, large telescopes — even those in the 10-inch-plus category — are often limited to 250× or 300× on all but the very steadiest nights.

-Any experienced observer will tell you that with practice, you'll see more detail in an image — not only because your eye gets better trained, but because the longer you look, the better your chance of catching a few moments of unusually steady atmospheric seeing.
+But don’t despair; any experienced observer will tell you that with practice, you'll see more detail in an image — not only because you become more experienced, but because the longer you look, the better your chance of catching a few moments of unusually steady atmospheric seeing.

 Types of Telescopes

-Having gained an appreciation of a few important optical principles governing a telescope's performance, and the tradeoff between performance and portability, we can now explore the different types of telescopes available.
+Having gained an appreciation of a few important principles governing a telescope's performance, we can now explore the different types available.

 Types of Telescopes: Refractors

-A refractor is the stereotype of how a telescope is supposed to look — a long, gleaming tube with a large lens in front and an eyepiece at the back.
-The front lens (the objective) focuses light to form an image in the back.
-The eyepiece is a little magnifying glass with which you look at the image.
+A refractor is the stereotype of how a telescope is supposed to look — a long, gleaming tube with a large lens in front and the eyepiece at the back.

-Another advantage of the refractor is that it's generally more rugged than other types of scopes, because its lenses are less likely to come out of alignment.
-For this reason refractors are well suited to those who wish to have a "pick up and go" instrument or who have no desire to tinker with the optics.
+Another advantage of refractors is that they’re generally more rugged than other types of scopes, because their lenses are less likely to come out of alignment.
+Small refractors also perform to full capacity almost as soon as you bring them outside, whereas large reflectors and catadioptrics deliver mediocre high-power images until their mirrors reach the temperature of the outside air, which can take an hour or more.
+For these reasons small refractors are well suited to those seeking a "grab and go" instrument or who have no desire to tinker with the optics.

 Types of Telescopes: Reflectors

 The second type of telescope, the reflector, uses a mirror to gather and focus light.
-Its most common form is the Newtonian reflector (invented by Isaac Newton), with a specially curved concave (dish-shaped) primary mirror in the bottom end of the telescope.
-Near the top a small, diagonal secondary mirror directs the light from the primary to the side of the tube, where it's met by a conveniently placed eyepiece.
+Its most common form is the Newtonian reflector (invented by Isaac Newton), with a specially curved concave (dish-shaped) primary mirror at the bottom end of the telescope.
+Near the top, a small, flat, diagonal secondary mirror directs the light from the primary to the side of the tube, where it's met by a conveniently placed eyepiece.

 If you want the most aperture for your money, the reflector is the scope for you.
 When well made and maintained, a reflector can provide sharp, contrasty images of all manner of celestial objects at a small fraction of the cost of an equal-aperture refractor.

-Like all reflectors (there are other types, but we'll skip them because they're rarely encountered in amateur hands), a Newtonian will require occasional maintenance.
-Unlike a refractor's solidly mounted lens, a reflector's mirrors can get out of alignment and hence will need periodic collimation (adjustment) to ensure peak performance, particularly if the telescope is moved frequently.
-This is no big deal once you get the hang of it, and the mirrors of the average Newtonian may not require tweaking for months at a time.
+Newtonians do require occasional maintenance.
+Unlike a refractor's solidly mounted lens, a reflector's mirrors can get out of alignment and hence need periodic collimation (adjustment) to ensure peak performance, particularly if the telescope is moved frequently.
+This isn’t a big deal once you get the hang of it.
+The mirrors of the average Newtonian may not require tweaking for months at a time.
 But for those not mechanically inclined, having to collimate a Newtonian reflector even occasionally may be frustrating.